Maithili cinema: Awards

+International recognition and contemporary cinema

+Since the late 2010s, Maithili cinema has gained recognition at international film festivals through independent and realist productions.
+Unlike mainstream commercial regional cinema, many contemporary Maithili films focus on migration, unemployment, family relationships and social change in the Mithila region.

+Achal Mishra's film Gamak Ghar (2019) premiered at the Mumbai Film Festival (MAMI), where it won the inaugural Manish Acharya Award for New Voices in Indian Cinema, and was later screened at several international film festivals.

+Mishra's subsequent Maithili-language film Dhuin (2022) was screened at the 75th Cannes Film Festival and was later shown at the Museum of Modern Art (MoMA) in New York, the Dharamshala International Film Festival and other international venues.

+Other contemporary Maithili films include Prateek Sharma's Lotus Blooms, which received critical appreciation for its realistic portrayal of migration, motherhood and rural life in Mithila.
+The film was selected for the Indian Panorama section at the 53rd International Film Festival of India (IFFI) in 2022.
+Samanantar won the 69th National Film Award for Best Maithili Film, reflecting the growing national recognition and diversity of themes within contemporary Maithili cinema.

 Major challenges

 One of the major challenges for the Maithili cinema is the lack of proper platforms to release the Maithili movies.
 Maithili movies are not getting distributors, theater screens, multiplex cinema screens and even online OTT platforms.
 The other major challenge is lack of active audiences to watch the Maithili movies even having the population of Maithils people around 7 - 8 crores.
 According to the famous Maithili filmmaker Nitin Chandra, the Maithili cinema is still struggling to get some time on television or theatrical release.